sarahwheeler/riverpen/README.md

 ## Riverpen

 Riverpen is a blogging app that allows users to compartmentalize what they read and write.
 Read about what you want, when you want.
-Each Riverpenner can write within a topical "stream" (like __Hobbies__ or __Family__), and can choose which streams they follow from other users.
+Each Riverpenner can write within a topical blog (like __Hobbies__ or __Family__), and can choose which streams they follow from other users.